It was such a magical week and after all these years it still stands out as one of our most exciting adventures.

-There is a brilliant UK TV series called “Great Canal Journeys” featuring Prunella Scales and husband Timoth West (you’ll remember Prunella from Fawlty Towers).
-It really is fantastic watching and you might be able to pick up some episodes online at UK Channel 4 if you’re interested in getting a sense of life on the canals.
+The brilliant UK TV series “Great Canal Journeys” featured Prunella Scales and husband Timoth West (you’ll remember Prunella from Fawlty Towers).
+It really is fantastic viewing and you might be able to pick up some episodes online at UK Channel 4 if you’re interested in getting a sense of life on the canals.

 Many canal boats are permanently occupied.
 There are Council rules about the length of time a boat can remain moored in the same spot yet some of the boats look like they haven’t moved in years.

 The personalised styling of the boats is unique and we’d find ourselves wondering about the occupants.
 Fascinating stuff, I love sticky-beaking into other people’s lives.

 Around the town of Devizes the land descends by 72 meters over 4 km.
 29 locks were built to allow the management and flow of the canal water and it can take 5-6 hours for a canal boat to traverse all 29 flights of the locks.

 Out and about in the car we accidentally came across a quaint little place called Avoncliffe.
 We were heading home but decided to take a tiny downhill road just to see what was there.
 Then this!
 Just like magic.

 There really is not a lot in Avoncliffe.
 Just a pub, a crystals shop and a train station, a few cute holiday cottages and of course the canal and an aqueduct.

 It was such a lovely surprise, and a perfect place to stop for coffee and a look around.

 One day we will get back to the UK and take another canal boat trip.